top of page

 Cost

-Lower (no scaffolding)
+Lower (no access equipment)

 Higher (labour + equipment)